Saagar (film)

+Released on 9 August 1985, Saagar was a moderate success at the box-office and one of the highest-grossing films of the year.
+It gained recognition over the years through re-runs on television channels.

+At the 33rd Filmfare Awards, Saagar received a leading 10 nominations, including Best Film, Best Director (Sippy), Best Supporting Actor (Hassan), Best Supporting Actress (Madhur Jaffrey), and won 4 awards, including Best Actor (Hassan), Best Actress (Kapadia) and Best Male Playback Singer (Kishore Kumar for "Saagar Kinare").
+At the ceremony, Hassan was nominated for both Best Actor and Best Supporting Actor for his performance in the film, eventually winning the former, his first and only win in the category.

 Plot

 Mona (Dimple Kapadia) runs a small restaurant in Goa.
 Raja (Kamal Haasan), who lives close by, is a good friend.
 He is in love with her but is unable to profess his feelings.
 Ravi (Rishi Kapoor) is from a rich industrialist family who moves to Goa from the US.
-Mona and Ravi fall in love of which Raja knows nothing of.
+Mona and Ravi fall in love of which Raja knows nothing.
 Ravi's grandmother, Kamladevi (Madhur Jaffrey) is opposed to their love because of class differences.
-In the end Raja sacrifices his love for Mona and Ravi.
+In the end, Raja sacrifices his love and life for Mona and Ravi.